* China Jan flash PMI falls to 49.6, first contraction in 6 months

 * Coming Up: EIA weekly crude stocks data; 1600 GMT

-LONDON, Jan 23 (Reuters) - Brent crude edged towards $108 a barrel on Thursday as weak data from the world's top two oil consumers revived worries over the outlook for demand.
+SINGAPORE, Jan 23 (Reuters) - Brent futures slipped below $108 a barrel on Thursday as weak data from two of the world's top oil consumers revived demand growth worries.

-Investors are now awaiting official data on oil stockpiles from the U.S. Energy Information Administration (EIA) to gauge the outlook for demand in the United States.
+Investors are now awaiting official data on oil stockpiles from the U.S. Energy Information Administration (EIA) to gauge the demand outlook for the United States.

 U.S. crude inventories rose by 4.9 million barrels in the week to Jan.
 17, to 355.7 million, compared with analysts' expectations for an increase of 600,000 barrels, as refineries cut output, the American Petroleum Institute (API) said.